yuhgto/mondaydotcom-code-examples/import-from-zendesk/README.md

 This utility imports Zendesk tickets to a monday.com board.
 You can use it as an example to build your own monday.com import scripts!

-The script implements an `add_to_board()` function to call the monday.com API and create a new item.
-We store monday.com column values in a dictionary and send it as a [GraphQL variable](https://graphql.org/learn/queries/#variables).
-We convert the values to JSON the using the `json.dumps()` function.

 The script also uses the [Zendesk Search API](https://developer.zendesk.com/rest_api/docs/support/search#search) to get a set of tickets to import.

+## Why it works

+Take note of a couple of elements that make this script work well with GraphQL:
++ The script implements an `add_to_board()` function to call the monday.com API and create a new item.
++ We store monday.com column values in a dictionary and send it as a [GraphQL variable](https://graphql.org/learn/queries/#variables).
++ We convert the values to JSON the using the `json.dumps()` function.

 #### Field mappings